PeterWong327/study-guide-notes/misc.md

 Name 5 benefits of HTML5
+  1. Audio and video support through <audio> <video> tags.
+  2. Using <!DOCTYPE html> to declare the doctype.
+  3. Using semantic code (ex: <nav>) to write cleaner code.
+  4. Ability to use <canvas> to create more interactive and animated websites (games).
+  5. Ability to create mobile sites and apps.

 What is localStorage?
 How might you use it?
+  - LocalStorage allows you to store user information, cache data, and load the user's previous application state, all through the user's browser locally.
+LocalStorage can be used to store the current state of a game, or to speed up web service use and avoid exceeding the quota.

 Why are media queries useful?

 What is mobile-first design?
 Be as specific as possible.
+  - It is when CSS properties and styles are set to change when the screen width gets larger than a mobile size.
+This is done by using media queries to conditionally change the CSS properties when the screen width is larger than the mobile screen property.

 - Give a high level overview of how CSS grids work.